petr7555/bachelors_thesis_accounting_ocr/README.md

 ![react-native-android-build-apk](https://github.com/petr7555/bachelors_thesis_accounting_ocr/workflows/react-native-android-build-apk/badge.svg)

-Web version of Storybook is deployed on https://bachelors-thesis-accounting-ocr.vercel.app/.
+Web version of Storybook is deployed to https://bachelors-thesis-accounting-ocr.vercel.app/ with each push to GitHub.
+This is not part of GitHub Actions but Vercel's own repository hook.

 Run on Windows: